gibson-luo/restaurant-staff/README.md

 ## Getting Started

-The application is build in docker-compose, install the docker latest version, and run command:
+The application is built in docker-compose.
+Install the latest docker version, and run the command:
 ```bash
 dock compose up
 ```